 A Levels: ABB-BBB

-- Biology and Chemistry, plus a pass in the practical element of all Science A-levels taken
+- Biology plus another science from either Chemistry, Maths or Physics.
+A Pass is required in the practical element of all Science A-levels taken.

 - At least five GCSEs at grade A*-C or 9-4 including English and Mathematics.